borysiam/borysiam.github.io/readme.md

 </pre>
 What:
 <pre>
-1. What is FreeBSD?
+1. Introduction to the FreeBSD Project.
-2. Checkpoints in ZFS.
+2. Checkpoints in Zettabyte File System.
 3. Qubes OS.
 </pre>